Falit/coursera-downloader/README.md

 Downloading all lectures :  videos, PPTs and PDFs of coursera course
 #Features
 Download the Coursera Lectures in any form
-1.Video with/without subtitles
+1. Video with/without subtitles
 2. PDFs
 3. PPTs
 #Steps to use
-1.Set your current directory to the folder where you want to save the dowloaded files.
+1. Set your current directory to the folder where you want to save the dowloaded files.
-2.Run the bash script in terminal using command : bash coursera.bash
+2. Run the bash script in terminal using command : bash coursera.bash
-3.Enter the URL of the coursera Lecture
+3. Enter the URL of the coursera Lecture
  This URL/page is can be loaded by clicking hte Video Lecuture tab on the menu of the main page of the course.
-4.Enter your choice as {1,2,3,4}  as per choices given.
+4. Enter your choice as {1,2,3,4}  as per choices given.
-5.The files will be downloaded in the current directory.
+5. The files will be downloaded in the current directory.